 √ depressed people have Lower levels of this hormone

 √ we get a ‘rush’ from combined epinephrine & nor-epinephrine

 SITEs: “Leadership chemicals” (scroll down) / “Meet your Chemicals” (cute slides)

 BTW: Normally, when we get angry, frustrated or feel other ‘uncomfortable’ emotions – because of some real or perceived danger – the adrenals quickly release the catecholamines Dopamine + Epinephrine & Nor-epinephrine, combined in a 80%-20% proportion.

 ✤ Interestingly, these same chemicals are also generated by fear.
-It’s one reason that FEAR & ANGER are directly opposite each other on the Plutchik wheel of emotions. (“Identifying Emotions, #1”)
+It’s one reason why FEAR & ANGER are directly opposite each other on the Plutchik ‘Wheel of Emotions’. (“Identifying Emotions, #1”)